Playing it safe on the Highland LakesLEARN MORE

 Meet the Texas line crew that works round-the-clock to power the stateWatch video

 The pass is good for unlimited day use admission at all LCRA-operated parks for one year.Learn More

-The LCRA Board of Directors on May 19 approved a business plan of more than $395 million and authorized capital investments of more than $517 million for energy, water and public service projects to support Texas in fiscal year 2022.
+General Manager Phil Wilson in his update to the LCRA Board of Directors discussed LCRA’s business and capital plans, which lay out how LCRA will continue working in the coming years to serve Texans.
+The Board on May 18 approved the business plan of about $438 million and authorized capital investments of about $669 million for energy, water and public service projects to support Texas in fiscal year 2023.
+Read the news release.

 Events at LCRA parks